geode-sdk/docs/mods/publishing.md

 Make sure to **increase your mod version** when updating it!
 You should be following [Semantic Versioning](https://semver.org), especially if you're developing a mod with a **public API**.

 If you are a **verified** developer, then the update will automatically be accepted onto the index, without the need of approval from an **index admin**.
+For non-verified developers they go through the standard approval process, which can be tracked in the same way as new mod submissions.

 ## What are **verified** developers?